mousseng/xitools/README.md

 ### libs
+- `core/` libraries are intended to be fundamental building blocks - common data structures and algorithms
 - `lin/ffxi` has a bunch of utility-ish functions around ashita/ffxi tools
 - `lin/packets` provides functions to turn binary packet data into usable lua tables